Privacy Perspectives and Practices of Chinese Smart Home Product Teams: Results

 Most participants highlighted that their companies imposed strict controls on sensitive user information, allowing only authorized personnel to access it.
 For example, P12-PM explained: \textit{``Our software developers have different levels of access.
 For example, a developer with a user account can view linked devices, whereas database and server developers are limited to operational queries, such as tracking user numbers or feature usage, without accessing individual user data.
-Once a feature is deployed, it is controlled by the user, and other developers no longer need to maintain or access it.''} However, some participants, especially UX designers, expressed a lack of clarity regarding how smart home devices managed and processed data, often citing limited access and strict company policies as the reason.
-As P6-UX stated: \textit{``We often lack a full understanding of data collection and processing because our design team operates separately from the compliance team.''} P18-LE and P23-LE also underscored this issue from the compliance team's perspective, noting that limited cross-team communication.
+Once a feature is deployed, it is controlled by the user, and software developers no longer need to maintain or access it.''}

+However, some participants, especially UX designers, expressed a lack of clarity regarding how smart home devices managed and processed data, often citing limited access and strict company policies as the reason.
+As P6-UX stated: \textit{``We often lack a full understanding of data collection and processing because our design team operates separately from the compliance team.''} P18-LE and P23-LE also underscored this issue from the compliance team's perspective, noting limited cross-team communication.